 The most common symptoms reported in pregnant women are similar to those in non-pregnant adults – fever, cough and shortness of breath.
-The good news is that pregnant women do not seem to be at greater risk of severe COVID-19 disease than other adults.
-Although we have only a small amount of information about pregnant women and COVID-19, it appears less dangerous than past epidemics such as SARS or the Middle Eastern Respiratory syndrome (MERS).
+Although we are still learning about pregnant women and COVID-19, it appears less dangerous for pregnant women than past epidemics such as SARS or the Middle Eastern Respiratory syndrome (MERS).
+Recent reports from the UK suggests that most pregnant women do not have severe illness.
 However, extra caution is always best, so while you are pregnant follow the advice of health authorities carefully.

 Simple hygiene and physical distancing measures can help to protect you from COVID-19 and prevent its spread.

 - Wash your hands regularly.
 Use soap and water for at least 20 seconds.
 You don’t have to have hand sanitizer, but it is useful for situations where you don’t have access to soap and water.

 - Wash your hands after going to the toilet, before touching food, after being out in public, after being around sick people, and after coughing, sneezing or blowing your nose.

 - Cover your nose and mouth with a tissue when coughing or sneezing, or cough or sneeze into your elbow.
 If you’ve used a tissue, put it into a bin and wash your hands afterwards.